-Multitude of Possible Selves Looking Back from the Mirror
+Multitude of Possible Selves Looking Back from Your Mirror

 The Two Selves

 My mention of only two is not opposing to their beliefs, but I need only certain two aspects of ourselves in the context of this article.
 By the way, they are also less esoteric and mysterious, and as such more believable, since everyone can easily identify with them.

 We normally identify with this second one, as that's the one from which all our life is generated.
 That first, "face-less" sense that we simply "are", that we exist regardless of the quality of all our experiencing life - is only the level of our identity that we meet with during our meditation, but it will also play a part in this article, as a basis for many latent, alternative "second"- selves.

 Brainwashed into an Identity

 In order for me to make a certain point here, I have to play with some hypotheticals.
 Let us suppose that my parents were Joe and Jane, a couple of factory workers, not particularly educated folks, also a bit nervous and neurotic, and prone to projecting their own inadequacies onto their kid, that would be me.